AMLChecker/crypto-aml-check/README.md

 ## 🤝 Join the Discussion:
 Be an active participant!
 Head over to the "Issues" or "Discussions" sections and share your thoughts.

+## 🔔 Disclaimer
+We take no responsibility for any potential violations or repository suspensions on GitHub related to the use or distribution of this code.
+We strongly recommend adhering to all platform rules and terms of service, as well as respecting copyrights and software licenses.
+Use of this repository is at your own risk.